Using This Site

 Accessibility Design Guidelines

-Whitley County Consolidated Schools has chosen to utilize Blackboard to assist in providing the most accessible web experience we can.
+Whitley County Consolidated Schools chose to utilize Blackboard to assist in providing the most accessible web experience we can.
 Using Blackboard's Web Community Manager platform, we are able to leverage design standards in accordance with Web Content Accessibility Guidelines (WCAG) 2.0 and Section 508 standards.

 Web Community Manager provides the following key accessibility aspects: